Prurigo Nodularis (PN) Samples for Research

 Some trials involving using recent drugs have shown promise in reducing itching.

 All treatments are typically used in combination with habit reversal therapy, which aims to reduce the frequency of scratching the skin.
-This can be helpful in slowing down or stopping the cycle of itching and scratching that is associated with PN.
 Some people wear gloves while they sleep to reduce scratching.

 Although treatment options can help relieve itching and reduce the number of nodules, most people with prurigo nodularis (PN) do not have a complete resolution of the nodules even with treatment.
 The itching associated with the disease can be very intense, and it may affect the person’s ability to sleep at night or to enjoy everyday activities.
 This can result in increased stress and depression.
 It is important to speak with your doctor if you are having signs or symptoms of depression.